apache/spark/docs/sql-ref-functions-builtin-aggregate.md

 ---

 Spark SQL provides build-in aggregate functions defined in the dataset API and SQL interface.
-Aggregate functions operate on a group of rows and return a single value.
+Aggregate functions operate on a group of rows and return a single aggregated value.

 <table class="table">
   <thead>